Maxprofs/Simlyn/README.md

 -   [Visual Studio Code](https://code.visualstudio.com/download) or your preferred web IDE

 ## Online Mode
+Online mode covers the steps of the setup described in the architecture above.

 1. Deploy Azure services

     Open the Visual Studio solution [Simlyn ARM Deployment](https://github.com/chris-to-pher/Simlyn/tree/master/Simlyn%20ARM%20Deployment).
 Deploy the template into your Resource Group by following [this guide](https://docs.microsoft.com/en-us/azure/azure-resource-manager/vs-azure-tools-resource-groups-deployment-projects-create-deploy#deploy-the-resource-group-project-to-azure).
 Make sure you properly set the variables in the parameters file.